Back

 Tatitatu is a wholesale and retail accessories company under Dansa Bonifade Indonesia, producing and distributing handmade bracelets and jewelry to various outlets and business partners.
 Despite its growth, all operations from production to payroll were still managed manually through multiple spreadsheets.

-This caused several recurring issues in daily operations:
+This caused issues in daily operations:

-The challenge wasn’t just technical or time-related it was human and structural.
 Each department had its own spreadsheet logic, formulas, and recording habits.
-Unifying these differences required changing behavior without disrupting familiarity the new system had to feel natural yet faster and more reliable.
+Unifying these differences required changing behaviors without disrupting familiarity the new system had to feel natural.

-Some key feedbacks that shaped the iterations included:
+Some key feedbacks that shaped the iterations included :

 Color differentiation for user roles.
 Users working in different outlets needed clear visual indicators for their respective roles.